kislyuk/watchtower/README.rst

 Python has the ability to provide a configuration file that can be loaded in order to separate the logging configuration from the code.
 Historically, Python has used the ``logging.config.fileConfig`` function to do so, however, that feature lacks the ability to use keyword args.
-Python 2.7 introduced a new feature to handle logging that is more robust - ``logging.config.dictConfig`` which profiles the ability to do more advanced Filters, but more importantly adds keyword args, thus allowing the ``logging.config`` functionality to instantiate Watchtower.
+Python 2.7 introduced a new feature to handle logging that is more robust - ``logging.config.dictConfig`` which provides the ability to do more advanced Filters, but more importantly adds keyword args, thus allowing the ``logging.config`` functionality to instantiate Watchtower.